OmarBaltaji/NextCut/NextCut/README.md

     8.  php artisan storage:link<br/>
     This creates a symbolic link from public/storage to storage/app/public<br/><br/>
     9. Create a Firebase project:<br/>
-     - Go to Authentication and enable authentication with email and password get the Firebase Credentials file (json file)<br/>
+     &nbsp;- Go to Authentication and enable authentication with email and password get the Firebase Credentials file (json file)<br/>
-     - From Firebase navigate to Project settings -> Service accounts -> Generate a new private key -> Generate Key.<br/>
+      &nbsp;- From Firebase navigate to Project settings -> Service accounts -> Generate a new private key -> Generate Key.<br/>
-     - Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project<br/>
+      &nbsp;- Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project<br/>
      The file should look like:<br/>
      <pre>
         {  <br/>